Open Your Bible and Consider ...

 It is obvious that this sentence is incomplete as it is presented and is part of a larger issue.
 But, according to SPUDs that is the opening and closing of that case.
 So, must we accept their diktat that that’s it!
 Must we, therefore, let the pressing question fall?

-Does it not strike you as a reasonable person, if reason is allowable to Christians, that it seems odd that any would speak against a practice that would bring more people into the fold of Christ and extend the opportunity of salvation to millions upon millions of people whose only wrong was being born in times and places where good news of the infinite atonement of Jesus Christ was not available to them?
+Does it not strike you, if you are a reasonable person, and reason is allowable to Christians, that it is odd that any would speak against a practice that would bring more people into the fold of Christ and extend the opportunity of salvation to millions upon millions of people whose only wrong was their innocence of being born in times and places where good news of the infinite atonement of Jesus Christ was not then available to them?

 They Change God's Love and Limit Christ's Atonement